Abundant in nature and history, and exploding with culture, arts, dining and hospitality - take a look at our Visitor

 Venture closer to Taranaki Maunga for a day of alpine adventures, staying at the relaxing Ngati Ruanui Stratford Mountain House, or head down the maunga to try out the Old Eltham Post Office and enjoy their boutique Helena Suite.

 Mountain Restaurant and Bar (part of the Ngati Ruanui Stratford Mountain House) offers fine dining with an outlook of native flora and bird life from your table.
 The nearby Shakespeare-themed town of Stratford is home to artisan bakery The Baking Company, and Shakee Pear café, and Pioneer Village, where you can take a step back in time and experience the pioneering past of Taranaki first hand.

 Discover the wealth of maunga tracks and trails – uncover the magic of Dawson Falls, explore the enchanting Goblin Forest (otherwise known as the Kapuni Loop Track), or take a dip in the alpine Wilkies Pools - all of which are family-friendly and accessible tracks.
 For the more prepared and adventurous explorers, trek Pouākai Crossing and take an iconic photo of the maunga perfectly reflected in the Pouākai Tarn.
 If you wanted to keep your adventuring closer to sea-level, pay a visit to the fenced-off predator-free bird sanctuary that is Rotokare Scenic Reserve.
 Stratford’s Fenton Street Collective is a multi-faceted, award-winning gin distillery and art gallery.

 Stay: Trip around South Taranaki to further explore what is on offer, and stay at either the tranquil Platinum Lodge, tasteful Tairoa Lodge, retreat to Ahu Ahu Beach Villas, or rest at The Nest with coastal vistas and serenity abound.

 Eat: Your foodie journey around Taranaki isn’t limited!
-A short scenic drive to Ōakura will take you to the authentic Italian restaurant Toret Cucina Italiana, vegan’s paradise Lemonwood Eatery, or beach-front Black Sands Pizzeria.
+A short scenic drive to Ōakura will take you to the authentic Italian restaurant Toret Cucina Italiana, or beach-front Black Sands Pizzeria, travel a little futher to Okato and find Lemonwood Eatery, a vegan's paradise.
 If you find yourself in Hāwera, add Upside Down Eatery or Ohangai to your list for a memorable dining experience.